dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 # ICRC-7: Base Non-Fungible Token (NFT) Standard

-The ICRC-7 is a standard for the base implementaion of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).
+The ICRC-7 is a standard for the base implementation of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).

 ## Data